scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Examples
 --------

-In this section, we will present a few use-cases of Cloudknot, including real life uses of the software in data analysis.
+In this section, we will present a few real use cases of Cloudknot, including real life uses of the software in data analysis.
 We will start with examples that have minimal software and data dependencies, and increase the complexity by adding first data dependencies and subsequently complex software and resource dependencies.
 These and other examples are available in Jupyter Notebooks in the Cloudknot repository :cite:`cloudknot-examples`.